tim-schilling/dsf-working-groups/active/security.md

 ### How to join

-Any person can volunteer to join the security team by opening a PR to this repository, adding themselves to the team list.
+Any person can volunteer to join the security team by submitting a Google Form (TODO: Create link).
 The team/WG will vote (50%+1) to approve/deny new members; the team/WG will directly vote on new Chair/Co-Chairs.

-The PR's description should include the following:
+The application should include the following:

 - Why do you want to join the team?
 - What is your history of using Django as a developer?
 - What is your history of contributing to Django?
 - What security experience do you bring that would be helpful to the team?

+(TODO: Define cadence of reviewing applications)

 ## Budget